DmitryKhvostenko/machine-master-frontend/README.md

 You can check out the live demo of the application here: [Machine Master Demo](https://machine-master-frontend.onrender.com/)

+## Login Details

+To access the Machine Master application, use the following credentials:

+- **Email:** admin@machines.com
+- **Password:** admin

+You can log in with these credentials to manage machines, view and add repairs, and interact with the backend services.

 ## Installation

 To set up the project locally, follow these steps: